 What happens if I don’t meet the tariff points showing on my offer letter?

 We will still accept you – an unconditional offer is just that, unconditional.
 We are demonstrating our belief in you and expect that in return, you continue to work hard and achieve good grades.

-And don’t forget, if you achieve ABB or above at A-level, or equivalent, you will be awarded an Academic Excellence Scholarship of £1,000 in your first year of study.
+And don’t forget, if you achieve AAA or above at A-level, or equivalent, you will be awarded an Academic Excellence Scholarship of £1,000 (for UK/EU students) and £2,500 (for international students) in your first year of study.